Special Events

 Introduction to Judaism Class

 Each year, Rabbi Judy holds an Introduction to Judaism class that is free and open to the community.
 We first offered the class in November, 2023 with over 100 people in attendance.
 The class offers a brief overview of Jewish history, traditions, holidays, life cycle events and more with a question and answer session at the end.
 We also include a tour of the Temple, our Museum and a chance to taste some traditional Jewish foods.
-If you are interested in attending our next class, which will likely be in the Fall of 2025, please contact secretary@jewishtemple.org.
+If you are interested in attending our next class, which is currently scheduled to take place on Saturday, November 1 from 1-4 pm, please contact secretary@jewishtemple.org.
+The class is free and open to all, but reservations are required.

 Community Seder